Create space out of thin air in your cosy home with these interior design tips.

 - Big is beautiful– A common mistake people make in small spaces is to opt for multiple smaller sized pieces of furniture, thinking a large piece of furniture will overwhelm the space.
 Not true.
 It is better to have, say, one propah sofa rather than 5 chairs.

-- Transformers– Transformable ready made or custom built furniture will go a long way into creating space.
-Sofa beds, extendable and height adjustable tables, coffee tables that store chairs or stools, study tables that transform into bunk beds—everything is possible with today’s design innovations.
+- Transformers– Transformable ready-made or custom built furniture will go a long way into creating space.
+Sofa beds, extendable and adjustable height tables, coffee tables that store chairs or stools, study tables that transform into bunk beds—everything is possible with today’s design innovations.
 Many advances have been made in modular furniture that allow you to change furniture combinations according to need.

 - Create space – More the space you create with the furniture or installation you add to your interiors the betters.
 For instance, a custom bench with concealed storage for your dining table is a space saver or adding storage drawers to a dining table to stock cutlery.
 If you can do bigger installation projects then adding bay or bow windows that project the window out will also create more space as the ledge can be converted into a seating space with cushions.
 Of course, check with your interior designer if your home’s construction can support such structural changes.